ministryofjustice/analytical-platform/eleventy-prototype/docs/index.md

 key: home
 layout: product
 title: Data Platform
-description: A new platform to revolutionise data sharing in the Ministry of Justice -F
+description: A new service to enhance data sharing in the Ministry of Justice
 includeInBreadcrumbs: false
 startButton:
   href: "/about/"